Easy cultivation and increased yields

 - Water Conservation: you’re watering a compact rectangle, not spread out rows.
 Raised beds are especially water efficient with drip irrigation.
 Keep pathways unwatered (and mulched to prevent weeds).

 - Fertilizer conservation: the leveled box and level soil line prevent surface runoff of nutrients, therefore reducing fertilizer use and saving money.
-And when using nutrient-rich Soil3, you shouldn’t need to fertilize for up to for years anyway – we’ve tested growing vegetables in Soil3 for up to 4 years without additional fertilizer.
+And when using nutrient-rich Soil3, you shouldn’t need to fertilize for up to four years anyway – we’ve tested growing vegetables in Soil3 for up to 4 years without additional fertilizer.
+We recommend topdressing with more Soil3 every planting season to topoff the volume.

 The yield of a 1 sq. ft. garden area is typically ½ pound of fresh produce.
 Our Raised Garden Kits are 8 sq. ft.
 Root Pouches, so that’s 4 lbs of fresh produce per season.
 Here in the South, we can get in at least 4 growing seasons a year, so that’s 16 lbs. of produce out of each Root Pouch in one year!